themptyone/SCNS-UCCS-Framework/src/UCCS-CORE/UCCS-CORE0000.md

 **Summary**

-SCNS-V4 is a universal, domain-agnostic coordinate system designed to support the principle of Universal Addressability.
-It uses a six-part hierarchical structure and optional dimensional tags for versioning and state to give any piece of information a precise, queryable address.
+SCNS-V4 is a domain-agnostic coordinate system designed to support the UCCS.
+It uses a six-part hierarchy structure and optional tags for versioning and state to give any piece of information a precise, queryable address.

 **Elaboration**

 The SCNS-V4 is the spatial addressing system within the UCCS framework.
 To support Universal Addressability, its format is abstracted to be domain-agnostic.
 The standard format consists of six hierarchical components:

--DOMAIN: The highest-level project or system domain (e.g., FINAPP, COGNITION).
+- DOMAIN: The highest-level project or system domain (e.g., FINAPP, COGNITION).
--AREA: A major functional area or context within the domain.
+- AREA: A major functional area or context within the domain.
--COMPONENT: A specific module, service, or subject.
+- COMPONENT: A specific module, service, or subject.
--ELEMENT: The discrete, self-contained block of information.
+- ELEMENT: The discrete, self-contained block of information.
--TAG: A classification based on the block's functional.
+- TAG: A classification based on the block's functional.
--SEQUENCE: A hierarchical numeric identifier, often incremented by 10 for spacing.
+- SEQUENCE: A hierarchical numeric identifier, often incremented by 10 for spacing.

 The addition of optional dimensional tags at the end of the coordinate to track an information block's lifecycle (...:[SEQUENCE][:VERSION][:STATE]).